hfiref0x/VBoxHardenedLoader/Binary/README.txt

 loader.exe

 That all, now you can run your VM.

+If you want to stop monitor driver, without doing system reboot: run loader elevated with command line parameter /s (e.g. loader.exe /s).
+This will disable tsugumi monitoring and allow you to use VM without dlls patch.
+Run loader again to start monitoring (see above).

 DO NOT INSTALL VBOX ADDITIONS, this will ruin everything and there is NO WORKAROUND for this.